itadinanta/itadinanta.github.io/_posts/2018-09-15-rust-oids-status.md

 It's been a while since I last wrote about the [Rust-oids](https://github.com/itadinanta/rust-oids).

-Or, for what is worth, since I actually did anything on this blog.
+Or, for what it's worth, since I actually did anything on this blog.

 Anyway, if you just tuned in: Rust-oids is a simple artificial life playground, written in Rust, simulated by [rust_box2d wrapper](https://github.com/Bastacyclop/rust_box2d) physics and rendered via [gfx-rs](https://github.com/gfx-rs/gfx).
 The executable and package is very compact as all the "assets" (geometry, sound, graphics) are procedurally generated, mostly in real-time.